The Enterprise Service Bus (ESB): is it still around?

 Composable architecture: how agile can one go?The composable approach to architecture is known for its flexibility, scalability and the freedom it offers.
 However, many organisations have to deal with legacy, are tied to long-term contracts with software providers or simply don’t have the right people and in-house processes.
 So how do you switch from a traditional IT architecture to a composable one?
 This article gives you a realistic insight into this transition.Read more

-Forget Headless: Operational Excellence is Next-Gen E-CommerceIn uncertain times it’s too easy to retreat to a hold position, but that’s rarely a winning strategy.
-Today businesses and organisations are looking for easy wins and scalable digital solutions.
-What can we offer that is up to the job of weathering the unpredictable storms of changing consumer needs and economic and social upheavals?
-Our Software Architect Bavo Janss has taken a walk down memory lane, and assessed the current state of affairs, and is here to tell you that Operational Excellence and composable commerce is the answer to all of the big questions we are facing today.
-Read on to find out how we can prepare to face the future.Read more
+Forget Headless: Operational Excellence is Next-Gen E-CommerceIn uncertain times, most entrepreneurs choose to operate from a safe position and focus on easy wins and consolidation.
+But with this strategy you miss out on opportunities.
+What can we offer to withstand the unpredictable, changing consumer needs and economic and social turmoil?
+Our Software Architect Bavo Janss went back in time and made up the current state of affairs.
+He says that Operational Excellence is the answer to most of the big questions coming at us today.
+Read on to learn how composable commerce can help us prepare for the future.Read more

 Customer Data Platforms (CDP)A Customer Data Platform collects your customers’ data and is mainly at home in the more ‘mature’ marketing departments of the organisation.
 A CDP combines customer data from different platforms and hands it back to you in a 360° package.
 This whitepaper illustrates how a CDP gets assembled, where its added value lies CDP can be for your organisation and which conditions best serve a CDP.Read more